 For admission, a student should have a baccalaureate degree (B.A.) with a minimum grade point average (GPA) of 3.0 overall and in the major on a 4.0 scale.
 The applicant should have an undergraduate background in political science or the social sciences.
 Students whose total undergraduate GPA and major GPA are between 2.75 and 2.99 may be admitted on a restricted basis.
-The Graduate Record Examination (GRE) General Test Score is required and scores should be submitted at the time of application.
-The GRE test score cannot be waived for the master's program.
-Prospective students cannot substitute the GMAT or the LSAT for the GRE.
-GRE scores older than five years cannot be submitted.
+The Graduate Record Examination (GRE) General Test Score is no longer required when applying to the MA program in Political Science.
 Two letters of recommendation from persons qualified to evaluate the applicant's recent academic work are requested for each student applying to the program.
 Students who do not meet these requirements may be admitted upon approval of the Graduate Director and the Dean of the Graduate School.